openstack-archive/fuel-plugin-openstack-telemetry/docs/source/limitations.rst

   are not supported.

-* The Telemetry plugin does not store all the OpenStack resources metadata along with Ceilometer Samples in InfluxDB.
-Using the Fuel web UI, you can configure the list of metadata.
-The default values are as follows:
+* The Telemetry plugin does not store all the OpenStack resources metadata along with the Ceilometer Samples.
+The default list is as follows:

   | ``status``
   | ``deleted``